Horticultural Therapy For Healing

 Provides A Tangible Sense Of Accomplishment

 Completing gardening tasks offers a visible, tangible sense of achievement.
-Seeing a plant grow from a seed into a thriving plant, or harvesting fruits and vegetables provides a concrete result of effort and care.
+Seeing a plant grow from a seed into a thriving plant, or harvesting fruits and vegetables, provides a concrete result of effort and care.
 This helps build a positive self-image and a sense of responsibility.

 Improves Self-Confidence And Responsibility

-Taking care of plants requires commitment and responsibility.
+Caring for plants requires commitment and responsibility.
 Consistently watering, pruning, and tending to plants helps build discipline and accountability.

 Knowing that the health of your plants depends on your care instills a sense of responsibility and self-confidence in your ability to manage tasks.